nikzdevz/EZ-Intern-Task/README.md

 # EZ-Intern-Task

-Framework - Any Python Framework
+Framework - Any Python Framework <br>
-Database - SQL / NoSQL Database
+Database - SQL / NoSQL Database<br>
 Create a secure file-sharing system between two different types of users.
 For implementation -
 You need to create REST API’s for the following action.